ProgrammerAL/Presentations-2024/update-conference-prague-2024/presentation.md

 - We're not using it
 - Not all resources supported (yet)
-- Not recommended for production use (yet)
+- Not recommended for deploying to production (yet)
   - Local dev loop only (for now)

 ---